aaronisaya/WHSTechNotes/journal.md

 # December 15, 2025

 For christmas break I am going to North Carolina with my family for 2 weeks.
 We are going to do a secret santa.

+# January 6, 2026

+I used my phone to look for gifts for christmas.
+I also used it to look at the weather and see how cold it would be.
+I used my ps5 to play games.